"1 in 3 WOMEN have PELVIC FLOOR DYSFUNCTION"

 The importance of our PELVIC FLOOR - for both men and women!

-Hi team, I stress the importance of PELVIC FLOOR STRENGTH AND FUNCTION a lot, in classes, in my social media posts and at the mum groups I speak at, so I've decided the pelvic floor deserves it's own page here!
+Hi team, I stress the importance of PELVIC FLOOR STRENGTH AND FUNCTION a lot, in classes, in my social media posts and at the mum groups I speak at.

 Our current statistics on pelvic floor dysfunction are 1 in 3 women - with 1 in 2 of those having prolapse.
-This is a HUGE number, and it's my main drive for running pre and postnatal classes and raising awareness of common postpartum issues.
+This is a HUGE number, and it's my main drive for coaching MUMS and raising awareness of common postpartum issues.

 As always, any questions please get in touch.
 Lisa